-Bernadette Peters (Part One): Superstar to Humans, Superhero to Dogs
+Bernadette Peters (Part 1): Superstar to humans, superhero to dogs

 By Brian Fischler

 Bernadette Peters is one of the most recognizable faces and names on Broadway.
 Amazingly, all of her awards and performances pale in comparison to her charitable endeavors and work with animals.
 So where did this star of the screen and stage’s lifelong love affair with animals begin?

 “It began with my father when I was a kid.
 He would rescue birds and bring them home.
 I didn’t have a dog right away, as my parents wanted to wait until I was old enough to be responsible to take care of a dog,” recalls Bernadette Peters.